What Does A True Alpha Female Stand For?

 In modern politics, results don't always seem important; even in the corporate world, one can bankrupt one place and move to the next.
 Those who follow an Alpha female see her as a rock of support and stability, an anchor to keep everyone around her grounded.
 She might look at your shoes when she speaks and deserve more respect than she receives but not find any if she lacks stage presence.
 Others simply need to trust and assume that she is not out to harm or mislead.

-I think the ideal Alpha female is sexy, cunning, balanced, even-keeled, down-to-earth and casual in her independence, often sporty, a go-getter, into gymnastics and other hardcore forms of athleticism, the type who would venture where others fear to tread, who one wouldn't want to walk in front of in a dark alley.
+I think the ideal Alpha female is sexy, clever, beguiling, balanced, even-keeled, down-to-earth and casual in her independence, often sporty, a go-getter, into gymnastics and other hardcore forms of athleticism, the type who would venture where others fear to tread, who one wouldn't want to walk in front of in a dark alley.

 I find that the strong, silent, low-key, low-profile, introverted queen who has a unique "walk" and more to her inner workings than she lets on, who can wreck anyone who picks a fight with her, and then do so more with pity than anger, is a real warrior.